usfirst-frc-2135/scouting_web/README.md

 ## How to make changes to the web site?

-While the web scouting database is hosted on the team web site, it can be difficult to make changes, deploy, and test on a live web server.
-It is much easier to set up a web server on the development computer to add features and debug, and only deploy the scouting web pages once it's ready to release for production use.
-The team uses the application MAMP (Mac OS, Apache, MySQL, and Perl/Python/PHP) to host a development server right on the user's computer.
+While the web scouting database is hosted on the team web site at frc2135.org, it can be difficult to make changes, deploy, and test on a live web server.
+It is much easier to set up a web server on the development computer to add features and debug, and then only deploy the scouting web pages once it's ready to release for production use.
+The team uses the application MAMP (Mac OS, Apache, MySQL, and Perl/Python/PHP) to host a development MySQL server right on the user's computer.
 With the right settings, the developer has a great deal of control and insight while running the pages that access the database.

 # Scouting App Settings